Skip to content

 However, if wait times grow too long, or incidences of customer aggression increase, extending the time between appointments isn’t time wasted.
 In these breaks between appointments, doctors can finish note-taking, prep for their next patient, or do basic self-care, like bathroom breaks, snacks, or a minute to sit and relax.
 These small breaks are helpful in preventing doctors from being overwhelmed.

 Additionally, the fewer pets in the waiting room, the more exclusive your practice feels.
 Customers feel like their pet will get the best care because they feel like they’re the only ones being taken care of.
+That level of customer service keeps pet owners happy.

 Even with the best scheduling in place, waiting rooms will often have a variety of pets in one place, and conflicts can occur.
 Policies on leashes/carriers and admittance will help keep the waiting room calm.
 A good receptionist will be able to motivate pet parents to take their animals outside when necessary.